 TWIA policies provide coverage for wind and hail losses only.
 No other perils are covered by TWIA policies.
-Applications for coverage, accompanied by the full annual premium, may be submitted to TWIA through an agent properly licensed through the Texas Department of Insurance (TDI).
+Applications for coverage, accompanied by full or partial payment of the annual premium, may be submitted to TWIA through an agent properly licensed through the Texas Department of Insurance (TDI).